- 1 Find the Perfect Option for Your Home in Minutes

 If you prefer using Celsius instead of Fahrenheit, simply hold down the silver know while touching the nearby power button as you move the knob back and forth.
 While it has a temperature range between 80 and 140 degrees Fahrenheit, EcoSmart recommends sticking to a maximum temperature of 110 degrees.

 To install the ECO 27 in your home, you need three 40W breakers and 240 volts.
-Electrical systems with less power cannot support this tankless water heater and can cause the whole electrical system to overheat.
+Electrical systems with less power cannot support this model and can cause the whole electrical system to overheat.
 Not only is the ECO 27 compact enough that it won’t take up a lot of space, but it features durable components made from copper and brass that can last for years.

-EcoSmart ECO 11 Electric Heater
+EcoSmart ECO 11 Electric

 We also like its ease of use.
 Unlike other models that feature so many different buttons and knobs that your head might spin, this one has just one button on the very front.
 Press and hold that knob for three seconds to power on the heater, and hold the button down for three more seconds to turn it off.
 Rotate the knob to adjust the temperature of the water up and down.

 If you worry that the water might come out a little bit hotter than you want, you won’t worry about this model.
 It features a digital display on the very front that shows you the exact temperature you set.
 As you move the knob to the right, the display shows that you lowered the temperature, and if you move the knob to the left, the temperature display will increase.